Without Melania Trump, Mrs. Abe rolls solo in Washington

 On two pre-scheduled Washington stops Friday, one to Gallaudet University and the other to attend a National Cherry Blossom Festival committee meeting at the Japanese embassy, the first lady of Japan, Akie Abe, was alone, without Mrs. Trump to guide her.

 Japanese Prime Minister Shinzo Abe did some of his own solo touring.
 He laid a wreath at the Tomb of the Unknown Soldier at Arlington National Cemetery.
 Remains there include unknown servicemembers killed in World War II.
-Prime Minister Abe met with President Trump at the White House and was scheduled to take questions from reporters in a joint press conference.
+Prime Minister Abe met with President Trump at the White House and took questions from reporters in a joint press conference.

-Mrs. Trump, who has decided to live in New York through the end of the school year with her and the President's son Barron, is scheduled to be on hand to greet the Abes later Friday afternoon and fly with them and her husband aboard Air Force One to Palm Beach, Florida, for a weekend stay at Mar-a-Lago.
+Mrs. Trump, who has decided to live in New York through the end of the school year with her and the President's son Barron, was on hand to greet the Abes Friday afternoon and flew with them and her husband aboard Air Force One to Palm Beach, Florida, for a weekend stay at Mar-a-Lago.

 But Mrs. Abe's solo DC outings are nothing like her previous trips to the US capital city.